 Once performance objectives and standards are established, you should observe an employee’s performance and check-in with them regularly, providing feedback.
 You have a responsibility to recognize and reinforce strong performance by an employee, and identify and encourage improvement where it is needed.

 Some types of jobs and responsibilities have built-in feedback.
 In these jobs the knowledge of the results comes from work activity itself, such as when an electrician repairs a broken switch and it begins to work, when a development officer in charge of a capital campaign begins to receive donations, or when a SAO successfully helps a student through a difficult process.

 This kind of feedback is very effective because it is immediate.
-However, even jobs with immediate feedback can benefit from external feedback, since it contributes to an employee’s overall knowledge of his/her results and work.
+However, even jobs with immediate feedback can benefit from external feedback, since it contributes to an employee’s overall knowledge of their results and work.

 As a manager, you are most likely providing informal feedback almost every day.
 By observing and providing detailed feedback, you play a critical role in the employee's continued success and motivation to meet performance expectations.